knuckleswtf/scribe/docs/plugins.md

 You can use plugins to alter Scribe's behaviour when extracting info about your endpoints.
 For instance, suppose all your listing endpoints support pagination query parameters `ageSize` and `page`, and yopu don't want toannotate with `@queryParam` on each method.
 You can create a plugin that adds this to all your query parameters.
 Let's see how to do this.

 ## The stages of route processing
-Route processing is performed in six stages, in this order:
+Route processing is performed in the following stages, in this order:
 - metadata (this includes `title`, `description`, `groupName`, `groupDescription`, and authentication status (`authenticated`))
 - urlParameters
 - queryParameters